 - 2 cups rice

-- 2 pandan leaves, tied into a knot
+- 2 pandan leaves, washed and tied into a knot

 - 2 cups diluted coconut milk